Food

 Ideal for the climate crisis, agrivoltaics can increase water efficiency by 400%, shade heat-stressed plants, and provide shade for workers as well as animals.

-Agrivoltaics can generate electricity, make solar panels more efficient, and increase profits for farmers.
+Agrivoltaics can generate electricity, make solar panels more efficient, shade workers and animals, and increase profits for farmers.

 In Southern California, agrivoltaics could help retain land in farming while powering the state, taking pressure off the grid, and helping transition to a green economy.